opencog/opencog/examples/guile/README.md

 If you have installed opencog, then start guile simply by saying "guile" at the bash prompt $.
 Otherwise, you will need to do this:
 ```
-$ export LTDL_LIBRARY_PATH=build/opencog/guile
+$ export LTDL_LIBRARY_PATH=build/opencog/guile:build/opencog/query
 $ guile -L opencog/scm -L build
 ```
 where "build" is where-ever you built opencog.

-Another possibility: add stuff to your `~/.guile` file, for example:
+Alternately, just start plain guile, without the -L flags, and then say:

 ```
 (add-to-load-path "/home/yourname/opencog/build")
 (add-to-load-path "/home/yourname/opencog/opencog/scm")
 ```
+Another possibility: add the above to your `~/.guile` file.
+That way, they'll be run every time you start.

 Then say:
 ```
 (use-modules (opencog))